Emmely2008/Test-Assignment-with-Selenium2/README.md

 *Emmely Lundberg cph-el69*

 *Demonstrate how to use Selenium to test a modern interactive (JavaScript driven) web application, and some of the problems involved with automated GUI testing1.
-This is a StudyPoint exercise and will end up as part of an exam-question as sketched below: *
+This is a StudyPoint exercise and will end up as part of an exam-question as sketched below:*

 _______________
 #### 1) Discuss Pros and Cons with manual versus automated tests

 Automated testing takes longer time to implement but the time is gained be repeating the test again and again.
 We reuse the automated tests in regression testing.
-If the tests passes we are verified that the software works when changes to the code is made.
+If the tests passes we verify that the software works when changes to the code is made.

 Pros and cons with automated tests: